SpineModel/spinemodel.github.io/index.md

 ## New to the Spine Model?
 If you're not familiar with the Spine Model, [the introduction](/explanation/introduction/) is a good place to start.

+## Want to attend a Spine Model workshop?
+We're currently planning a series of 1-day workshops on the model.
+Please [fill this in](/workshops/citysurvey/) to make sure your city is included and that we can let you know when we visit.

 ## Looking for the Spine Catalog?
 If you are looking for the catalog of different Needs, Values, Principles and Practices, head to the <a href="http://spine.wiki">wiki</a>.